 I needed a ear warmer headband that would more completely cover my ears, so I measured where my ears are on my head, and came up with this simple design.
 I have made headbands for many of my friends and family, so it seems to work on other heads, too.
 It is another great way to use up small scraps of polar fleece and make something that can be used for many outside activities during the cold weather.
 It is also fun, because it is so fast and easy, satisfying both the desire to get a project done AND make several gifts quickly!

-Be sure to print this pattern at only 100%: pattern for polar fleece ear muff style headband ear warmer.
+Be sure to print this pattern at only 100%.
 When my computer opens the Adobe attachment, it automatically fits it to size the page, which seems to be 225%.
 No one with that big of a head at my house!
 You should be able to change the size to 100% with the Adobe menu bar that shows up if you hover your mouse at the bottom of the page.
 Click on the fancy A on the far right, and another menu bar will appear on the top.
 Slightly to the right of center is a box that lets you adjust the size according to percentage of original.

 The headbands work best if cut so that the slight stretch of the polar fleece is going around the circle.
 Also, don’t miss the fact that the pattern is to be cut on a fold.